openl2m/openl2m/docs/feature_support.rst

   :sup:`5` The MikroTik driver has limited functionality.
 MikroTik does not support VLANs over SNMP.
   This driver has only been tested on a single HexS (RB760iGS) device.

+  :sup:`6` The Comware REST API is in development.
+Most features are supported.

+  - Some older devices only return PoE info for ports with active PoE power drawn.
+    Other interfaces will show as 'n/s' (not supported), even though they may support PoE.
+  - Interface descriptions can be set, but NOT cleared at this time.

-  :sup:`6` The Junos PyEZ driver expects a **device with "ELS" software**, ie running Enhanced Layer2 Software, that unifies the configuration of Ethernet interfaces access the product line. **Many MX routers do not support this, and have not been tested!**
+  :sup:`7` The Junos PyEZ driver expects a **device with "ELS" software**, ie running Enhanced Layer2 Software, that unifies the configuration of Ethernet interfaces access the product line. **Many MX routers do not support this, and have not been tested!**

-  :sup:`7` SSH support is via the Netmiko library.
+  :sup:`8` SSH support is via the Netmiko library.
 Most devices supported by that library should work, but your mileage may vary!

-  :sup:`8` Napalm support has been tested on a limited set of devices.
+  :sup:`9` Napalm support has been tested on a limited set of devices.
 Your mileage may vary!